Reusing Industrial Sites

 - The presence of public sector funding can help to kick start a solution

-Additional information on the research project can be found in the report at the bottom of this page.
+Additional information on the research project can be found in the report below.
 This summary report forms part of a wider research project that considers how developers can be encouraged to invest in historic buildings.
 It includes a detailed assessment of 14 industrial case studies based on interviews with developers and occupiers.

-A report on the Conservation and Re-use of North Light Weaving Sheds in Pennine Lancashire has been prepared by Design and Heritage Pennine Lancashire, Historic England and others.
-The information contained in this report may also be of relevance in other areas where similar structures are found.
+A report on the Conservation and Re-use of North Light Weaving Sheds in Pennine Lancashire by Design and Heritage Pennine Lancashire, Historic England and others also contains information of relevance in other areas where similar structures are found.

 Finding temporary uses for a building